-An apse is a rounded end of a building, most often a basilica or a church, but sometimes a private house or a Roman bath building.
+An apse is a rounded end of a building.
+You most often find an apse in a basilica or a church.
+But sometimes a private house or a Roman bath building has an apse too.
 It just means that the end of the building is curved in a semi-circle (half a circle) instead of being flat, like the wall of your house or school probably is.
 The roof of an apse is like half a dome.

 Apses make a building look fancier, or more complicated.
-If you’re going to be doing something important at one end of your building – like saying Mass at one end of a church, or judging court cases at one end of a basilica – then an apse makes that end of the building seem more important than the other end, so the people who are watching will know which way to look.
+If you’re going to be doing something important at one end of your building – like saying Mass at one end of a church, or judging court cases at one end of a basilica – then an apse makes that end of the building seem more important than the other end.
+That way, the people who are watching will know which way to look.

 Learn by doing: visit a church and check out the apse